We hope you saw our announcement earlier this week about our dining room staying closed for May and re-opening on June 1st.

 In the end, the fee will always go towards taking care of our staff.
 That is the sole purpose of the fee.

 A hospitality fee is a fee added to your bill and replaces any typical tip structure.
 Our hospitality fee is 15% and is added pre-tax so that the fee is lower for our guests.

-The fee is added to all orders because our kitchen staff is working just as hard to serve you whether or not the order is for carry-out or full service and this service fee is supporting all of our staff.
+The fee is added to all orders because our kitchen staff is working just as hard to serve you whether or not the order is for carry-out, delivery, or full service and this service fee is supporting all of our staff.

-Whether or not you want to still tip up to you, but there will not be any requirement to do so nor expectation, nor will there be a line for tipping on receipts moving forward.
+Whether or not you want to tip is up to you however there will not be any requirement to do so nor any expectation, nor will there be a line for tipping on receipts moving forward.